fredericlemoine/snag/README.md

 - use a continuous gamma distribution with: -discrete=false
 - change the number of categories with: -gamma-cat=6
 - change the alpha parameter with: -alpha=0.8
+- give an input file with site rates, with `-rates <file>`.
+In this case, other rate related options are ignored (`-gamma`, `-gamma-cat`, `-alpha`, `-discrete`), and site rates are taken from the file.
+There must be exactly one rate per site.
+Otherwise, the other options are taken into account.

 ## Usage